| MP3 |

 Cutoff=Max, Resonance=0, and no envelope or ADSR applied and thus no

-filter audilby active until you modify the filter parameters.
+filter audibly active until you modify the filter parameters.
 Which is

 why you won't audibly hear filtering in the "building block" sound